Phone calls have become more and more outdated over the years. People don’t use them at the same frequency it was about 20 years ago.

 A volunteer had to get close to someone that needed to use a photocopier and ask them to use the machine in the first place.
 Sometimes, the volunteer had to give a reason, while sometimes don’t.

 The study showed that more than 90% of people gave up their place when they were given a reason, even when that reason was ridiculous.

 2. Think about the necessities of other people

-Remember that people may have reasons for not to do us a specific favor – like calling us – so it’s very important to previously know those reasons if it’s possible for you.
+Remember that people may have reasons not to do us a specific favor – like calling us – so it’s essential to previously know those reasons if it’s possible for you.